ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Returned values**

 - Array with key-value pairs grouped into [tuples](../data-types/tuple.md).
 Each value is represented as an unparsed string.
-- Empty array if the object does not exist.
+- Empty array if the requested object does not exist.

 Type: [Array](../data-types/array.md).